Akash-22-05/Retail-Analytics-SQL-Case-Study/README.md

 ---

-## 📊 Case Study Overview
+# 📊 Case Study with Insights

-The SQL scripts cover the following business questions with their respective queries:
+Each question below includes the business problem, the SQL query, and the corresponding insights derived from the results.

 ---